 What Does It Involve?

 Double eyelid surgery is a specialized procedure usually requested by Asian patients wanting to create a crease in the upper eyelid.
 About 50 percent of all Asians are born without a fold in the upper eyelid.
 These types of eyelids tend to have thicker skin and larger fat deposits than eyes with upper eyelid folds.
 Double eyelid surgery can consist of a single suture, or liposuction and tissue excision.
-Some patients require double eyelid surgery because their drooping eyelids actually obstruct their vision.
-Patients who prove a functional need for double eyelid surgery may have some or all of the procedure paid for through insurance.
+Some patients require double eyelid surgery because their drooping eyelids obstruct their vision.
+Patients who prove a functional need for double eyelid surgery may have some or all of the procedure paid by insurance.

 Double eyelid surgery is generally considered a cosmetic procedure, although in some cases, patients experience improved vision following double eyelid surgery, due to the removal of obstructions.